SomeAspy/GE-Opal-Reverse-Engineering-Project/README.md

 ## Consider sponsoring

 I have quite literally dumped hundreds of dollars into this project.
-Some of the biggest costs are prototyping modules, so I don't have to do everything on hand by breadboard.
+Some of the biggest costs are prototyping modules, connectors, and parts for the machine.

 **Money spent on this project so far: $498.61**
+*this does not factor in my time spent on the project*

 ## Directory